dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-cloudstate.md

   name: default
 ```

+A few details to pay attention to:

+- The `HTTP_PORT` and `USER_FUNCTION_PORT` values should match the values specified in the [Dapr Cloudstate component configuration](#component-format) for your cluster.
+- The `SELECTOR_LABEL` and `SELECTOR_LABEL_VALUE` should match the what has been specified for your app configuration.
+- You may need to specify a custom `dapr.io/metrics-port` annotation for your app deployment, since both Cloudstate and Dapr sidecars will attempt to use `9090` by default and a binding conflict on that port can prevent the Cloudstate container from running successfully.

 ## Related links

 - [Basic schema for a Dapr component]({{< ref component-schema >}})
 - Read [this guide]({{< ref "howto-get-save-state.md#step-2-save-and-retrieve-a-single-state" >}}) for instructions on configuring state store components
 - [State management building block]({{< ref state-management >}})